IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   Authentication -- Determining that the actual user (at the moment of authentication) is the claimed identity.

 -   Authorization -- Determining that the authenticated user is authorized to have access to a resource (at the moment of authorization).
-The profile describes how to convey an access authorization decision.
+The profile describes how to convey authorization decisions.
 It is not defining how the decision is made.

 -   Access Control -- A system of provisioning, delegation, authentication, and authorization.
 It is normal to have multiple nested levels of access control.
 This profile is concerned with whether access is allowed to make the HTTP transaction requests to the specified resources.
 There are likely also building access controls, resource server access controls, and other access controls involved.